 DIY Optical eCommerce vs. Optify’s Omnichannel Solution – What You Need To Know

-ECPs everywhere are beginning to realize that adding their optical inventory to a convenient online store is the key to modernizing their practice and the only way to compete with the big optical players these days.
+Practices everywhere are realizing that adding their optical inventory to a convenient online store is the key to modernizing their practice and providing patients with the buying experience they want in today's market.

 If you decide to go solo, how much time and labor will it cost you to build your own online optical shop from the ground up with a standard eCommerce solution?
 And how do you decide which course to take?